is form of energy and is very important in all aspects of our lives. In the

 Sources of light

 little light at night but light from the moon is just light reflected from the

 sun.
-Some animal also emit their own lights such as glow-worms,
+Some animal also emit their own lights such as glow-worms, fireflies

 Properties/Characteristic of light

-It is evident from shadow formation that light travels
+is evident from shadow formation that light travels in straight line.

-Place an opaque object in the path of light.
-What do
+an opaque object in the path of light.
+What do you observe?

 covers a large area when the source of light is far off.
 Similarly sun shines